Elephantine

 The island has been studied through excavation sites.
 Aramaic papyri and ostraca have been collected to study what life was like on Elephantine during the time of Ancient Egypt.
 There have been studies about the Elephantine Triad and the Jewish presence that formulated on the island.

 The standard reference collection of the Aramaic documents of the Elephantine Papyri and Ostraca is the Textbook of Aramaic Documents from Ancient Egypt.
-They document (among other things) a mercenary community with its own Yahweh temple that coexisted and conflicted with local Egyptian religion, culminating in the temple's destruction in 410 BCE.
+They document (among other things) a mercenary community with its own Yahweh temple that coexisted and conflicted with local Egyptian religion, culminating in the temple's destruction in 410 BC.

 Etymology

 The island was known to the ancient Egyptians as 𓍋𓃀𓅱𓃰 (ꜣbw), meaning an elephant.
 Through Middle Egyptian //ˈʀuːbaw// to Medio-Late Egyptian //ˈjuːbəʔ// to Coptic (Ⲉ)ⲓⲏⲃ //ˈjeβ//.